How to Deal with Passive Aggressive Colleagues

 One major obstacle to receiving help is that people who need help the most are usually the least likely to seek it.
 When we break an arm, we visit an orthopaedic; when we have a cavity, we visit a dentist – we understand that we can’t fix the problem by ourselves.
 However, this same understanding often doesn’t extend to mental illnesses.
 There can be various reasons for this, such as stigma, self-reliance, or not wanting to appear weak.

-1. Speak to your loved one about your concerns
+1. Approaching your loved one about their mental health concerns

 Approaching the topic can be daunting.
 You will likely require quite some time and patience to persuade a person in need to seek the help he or she needs.
 A good place to start is by letting them know that you need to have an important conversation with them.